supercollider/cookiecutter-supercollider-plugin/README.md

 and answer the questionnaire.
 See the [cookiecutter documentation] on how to change the default values for these prompts.

-After filling out the questionnaire, cookiecutter will clone the project, filling in all the placeholders with your supplied values; run a Python script from the SuperCollider project to set up your CMake files, and set up a git repository.
+After filling out the questionnaire, cookiecutter will clone the project, fill in placeholders with your supplied information, run a Python script from the SuperCollider project to set up your CMake files, and finally set up a git repository.

 Here is an example: